basil2style/dharma-cli/README.md

 }
 ```

-Or, alternatively, one could write a decision engine that bids on loans on the basis current macro interest rates, benchmark data from existing online lenders, the Pisces horoscope on any given day -- really _anything_.
+Or, alternatively, one could write a decision engine that bids on loans on the basis of current macro interest rates, benchmark data from existing online lenders, the Pisces horoscope on any given day -- really _anything_.

 For more specifics on how to write a decision engine, check out the [decision engine documentation](#decision-engine-documentation).

-##### For everything else...
+#### For everything else...

 ```bash